Driverless tractor kills pedestrian in southeast Kansas

 The Kansas Highway Patrol Crash Log says a 190 Allis Chalmers driverless tractor struck 73-year-old Joseph Carlson while he was outside of a pickup truck at 11 a.m. on Saturday.

-It happened near the intersection of NW Liberty Rd. and 30th St., northeast of West Mineral, Kansas.
+It happened near the intersection of NW Liberty Road and 30th Street, northeast of West Mineral, Kansas.